 Answers are intended for general information only and are not intended to take the place of the advice of your own attorney.
-Ask a Lawyer is in partnership with the Access to Justice Institute at Seattle University and at Foster Pepper PLLC.
+Ask a Lawyer is in partnership with the Access to Justice Institute at Seattle University and Foster Pepper PLLC.
 Got questions?
-E-mail email@example.com.
+E-mail [email protected].